All brands should have a personal dimension. All brands need a human element.

-People do not make emotional connections with inanimate objects (for the most part) they make connections with other people.
+People do not make emotional connections with inanimate objects (mostly) they make connections with other people.

 There is a saying that people buy from people they ‘know, like and trust’.

-Logic follows that by working on the human element of your branding, you will be making it easier for people to make a connection with you and your business.
+Logic follows that by working on the human element of your branding, you will make it easier for people to connect with you and your business.

-You and I, along with each and every one of the other 7-point something billion humans that inhabit this planet are unique.
+You and I, along with every one of the other 7-point something billion humans that inhabit this planet, are unique.